 No T&D assignment may be extended beyond twenty-four (24) months, with the exception of T&D assignments for employees in a less than full-time time base position, who may continue their T&D until they reach the equivalence of twenty-four (24) months.

-Government Code Sections 19050.8 and 19400-19401, California Code of Regulations (CCR), State Personnel Board (SPB) and Department of Human Resources (CalHR) provide laws, rules, regulations and policy that govern, authorize, and define T&D Assignments.
+Government Code Sections 19050.8 and 19400-19401, California Code of Regulations (CCR), State Personnel Board (SPB) and California Department of Human Resources (CalHR) provide laws, rules, regulations and policy that govern, authorize, and define T&D assignments.

 It is the policy of the Department of General Services (DGS) to utilize T&D assignments in order to facilitate an employee’s entry into new occupational fields, help prepare employees for a future promotion, and provide a process for the movement of lower-paying positions into technical, professional, and administrative level positions by providing an opportunity to meet the minimum experience qualifications.